kevinolega/callcentertrainingtips/6wel/6wel-w1l2r.md

 	- Reflecting the question back to the interviewer.
 You decide for me.
 	- Vague answers.

+The best person to trust with an opportunity is someone who knows what they want, communicates honestly and knows how to connect his personal goals to the employers personal goals so they win together.

+If your goal is to only make your life better without helping the company, you are considered as a parasite.

+If your goal is to help the company without helping yourself, you are considered undependable.

 ### Give Great Instructions

 Complete all step by step instructions with as many details that you can include.